Skip to main content

 • Although Description and Website were present in the mocked data, they are removed because they weren’t part of the query.

-Note: Currently, this field-stripping behavior applies only to simple fields (like Name, Description, etc.).
-Relationship fields and subqueries are not yet included in this logic — this may be addressed in future enhancements.
+Note: Currently, this field-stripping behavior applies only to simple fields (such as Name, Description, etc.) and subqueries.
+Additional subqueries are also removed — only the explicitly queried subqueries remain.

-Queried Issued Count
+Queries Issued Count

 Mocked queries in SOQL Lib are counted towards the SOQL query limit, just like real queries.
 If the number of issued queries exceeds the limit, SOQL Lib will throw: